cogdog/tru-collector/README.md

 which will produce the hyperlink like http://www.themostamazingwebsiteontheinternet.com/ -- all links will open in a new window.

+## Add Public Ratings

+Installing the [WP-Ratings Plugin](https://wordpress.org/plugins/wp-postratings/) enables public star (or other scale) ratings on items from the front page, archives, and single items.

 ## Other Wordpressy Things You Might Want to Do